datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 **Inverse relationType:** :ref:`IsOutputOf`

-**Example and Usage Notes:** May be used to connect awards, projects, and software to their associated outputs.
+**Example and Usage Notes:** May be used to connect awards, projects, software, etc. to their associated outputs.

 .. code:: xml